fbpx

 • Ultraviolet light therapy

-• Systemic drug therapy including medications such as methotrexate, neotigason, cyclosporin and calcipotriol
+• Systemic drug therapy medications

 • Lifestyle changes